-5. COMMITMENTS
+5. Commitments

 Being a member of the Howdy Bots family is a big commitment on many levels.
+This is an intensive varsity-level sport.
 We will go into much more detail about each of these commitments later in this handbook, but on a high level, team members and their families must be prepared for the following commitments.